slitzer/racing-lap-tracker/README.md

 4. The `db` service includes a healthcheck so the backend waits for PostgreSQL to accept connections before starting.
 5. Run `docker compose build --no-cache frontend` followed by `docker compose up -d` from the project root.
+Docker Compose loads variables from `.env` automatically.
 Building the images requires internet access.
 The `frontend/Dockerfile` runs `npm install -g pnpm`, which downloads packages from `registry.npmjs.org`; without a network connection this step fails with `EAI_AGAIN`.